GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 Web UI in MPC settings.
 You may play with the following code in Enso command editor.

 #### Obtaining category directories as command arguments

+Since there are two levels of categories we need to pack the both levels into a single argument name.
+Let take the first letter of the first level (for example 'l' for 'live) and prepend it to the full name of the second level, so we get 'lclassical', 'mclassical', etc. as command arguments.
+The approach may be same (but utilize some separator character) if there are more levels.

 ```python
 import os